Resources for Early Child Development for Issaquah & Sammamish

 Kindering embraces children of diverse abilities and their families by providing the finest education and therapies to nurture hope, courage, and the skills to soar.

-FREE Parent Education: Free Education Opportunities on Zoom
+FREE Parent Education: Education Opportunities on Zoom

 Families in Transition: Families in Transition (FIT) forms a bridge carrying children from the trauma of homelessness and housing insecurity to the supports they need to promote life-long health and well-being.
 FIT’s trauma-informed care includes tailored developmental assessments, community based early supports, infant mental health services, therapeutic playgroups, and specialized parenting education.